skalldri/kbot-joystick/README.md

 </div>

 ## Overview
-This repository contains an example of a joystick controller for the K-Bot humanoid robot.
+This repository contains an example of a joystick controller for the K-Bot humanoid robot that is actively under development.
 It currently takes significantly longer than the K-Sim Gym example to train (~3000 steps vs ~150 steps).

 If you think you can bring that time down though, have a crack at it!